gsuryanavya/WDM_EXP2/README.md

 4) Select Associate option on the top of the Menu bar.
 5) Select Choose button and then click on Apriori Algorithm.
 6) Click on Start button and output will be displayed on the right side of the window.
 ### OUTPUT:
 ![Screenshot 2024-08-17 095119](https://github.com/user-attachments/assets/4df1f484-4458-4ca0-b4a7-58f2b61d1522)
 ### RESULT:
+Thus, associate rules for the banking dataset using Apriori Algorithm is generated.